openstack-archive/tuskar/docs/debugging-with-ipython.rst

 ------

 `ipythonrc <https://github.com/queezythegreat/settings/tree/master/ipython>`_
--> Colors on console, tab completetion for methods and more ;-)
+-> Colors on console, tab completion for methods and more ;-)